noname0310/babylon-mmd/docs/docs/reference/loader/mmd-model-loader/material-builder/index.md

 If you need to strictly reproduce the Draw Order between MMD models, you can set **`alphaIndexIncrementsPerModel` to 0** and adjust **`Mesh.alphaIndex` manually**.
 :::

-Note that Multiple Meshes Draw Order reproduction is not applied when `renderMethod` is `MmdMaterialRenderMethod.AlphaEvaluation`.

 ### Handling Multiple SubMeshes